faksdal/ivsSessions/README.md

-#ivsSessions
+# ivsSessions

-Reads and lists ivs master files to the terminal, with the option to filter the results Not completely done yet, but if you wanna have a crack at it,  be my guest :-)
+Reads and lists ivs master files in the terminal.
+Not completely done yet, but if you wanna have a crack at it, be my guest.

+## Description

+You should be able to make it using make in the terminal.
+You need of course the build tools installed on your system.

+It takes one parameter, -i <name of input file>
+The input file would be the master text files from https://ivscc.gsfc.nasa.gov/program/index.html

+## Authors

+jon@jonleithe.no

+## Version History

+* 1
+    * Initial Release